 Benefits Provided.
 TRS provides service and disability retirement, as well as death and survivor benefits, to eligible employees (and their beneficiaries) of public and higher education in Texas.
 The pension formula is calculated using 2.3 percent (multiplier) times the average of the five highest annual creditable salaries times years of credited service to arrive at the annual standard annuity except for members who are grandfathered, the three highest annual salaries are used.
 The normal service retirement is at age 65 with 5 years of credited service or when the sum of the member's age and years of credited service equals 80 or more years.
 Early retirement is at age 55 with 5 years of service credit or earlier than 55 with 30 years of service credit.
-There are additional provisions for early retirement if the sum of the member's age and years 60 or 62 depending on date of employment, or if the member was grandfathered in under a previous rule.
+There are additional provisions for early retirement if the sum of the member's age and years of service credit total at least 80, but the member is less than age 60 or 62 depending on date of employment, or if the member was grandfathered in under a previous rule.
 There are no automatic post-employment benefit changes; including automatic COLAs.
 Ad hoc post-employment benefit changes, including ad hoc COLAs can be granted by the Texas Legislature as noted in the Plan description above.